Skip to content

 Generative Grid

-Generative Grid applies multiple genAI prompts across many documents at the same time to quickly provide organized answers to research questions at scale, in an easy-to-read table format.
-This enables users to summarize documents using pre-built criteria, saving time when executing repeatable workflows.
+Generative Grid applies multiple genAI prompts to many documents at the same time to quickly provide organized answers to research questions at scale, in an easy-to-read table format.
+This enables clients to summarize documents using pre-built criteria to save time when executing repeatable workflows.

 Smart Summaries